top of page

 Collagen: The Magic Protein

 Collagen is the most abundant protein in your body.
 It’s the main component of connective tissues that make up several body parts, including tendons, ligaments, skin, and muscles.
-Collagen is kind of important, even more so than simply providing your skin with its youthfully firm yet stretchable structure with a glow that might make Kylie Kardashian blush.
+It’s kind of important, even more so than simply providing your skin with its youthfully firm yet stretchable structure with a glow that might make Kylie Kardashian blush.

 Collagen also provides structure to your arteries, the blood vessels that carry blood from your heart to the rest of your body.
 Without enough collagen, arteries may become less elastic, which may lead to heart attack and stroke.